KhronosGroup/glTF/extensions/2.0/Khronos/KHR_quantized_geometry/README.md

 As an example, a static PBR-ready mesh typically requires `POSITION` (12 bytes), `TEXCOORD` (8 bytes), `NORMAL` (12 bytes) and `TANGENT` (16 bytes) for each vertex, for a total of 48 bytes.
 With this extension, it is possible to use `SHORT` to store position and texture coordinate data (8 and 4 bytes, respectively) and `BYTE` to store normal and tangent data (4 bytes each), for a total of 20 bytes per vertex with often negligible quality impact.

-Because the extension does not provide a way to specify both `FLOAT` and quantized versions of the data, files that use the extension should specify it in `extensionsRequired` list - the extension is not optional.
+Because the extension does not provide a way to specify both `FLOAT` and quantized versions of the data, files that use the extension must specify it in `extensionsRequired` array - the extension is not optional.

 ## Extending Mesh Attributes